jidongxiao/CSCI1200-DataStructures/labs/12_stacks_and_queues/README.md

 *estimate: 30-40 minutes*

-Form a new team of two members.
 Re-implement the queue using the STL list library.
 Still, do not change the *main* function, and do not change the *levelOrderTraversal* function, except this line:

 ```cpp
 std::queue<TreeNode*> myQueue;